ChrisWiegman/chriswiegman.com/content/posts/2014-08-04-nams-some-thoughts-on-a-new-experience.md

 NAMS is different.
 Here instructors invest their time with the full expectation that those in the audience are looking to not use their fancy new software tool but to use leverage such a tool to the tune of a hefty monetary return.
 From affiliate marketing to consulting and more people at NAMS are here to make money and help each other make money in one of the friendliest environments I’ve ever seen.

 OK, not everything is like WordCamps.
-I spoke at <a title="South by Southwest" href="http://sxsw.com" target="_blank" rel="noopener noreferrer">South by Southwest</a> this last Spring where everyone is there chasing money and parties.
+I spoke at [South by Southwest](http://sxsw.com) this last Spring where everyone is there chasing money and parties.
 At South by Southwest I’ve often thought the very soul of the event has been compromised by the search for a quick buck and a few beers.

 NAMS doesn’t work like either.
 If an attendee needs your services and you can help them a six figure sale on the spot isn’t out of the question nor is me asking a room of 80 people to go out and by my software during my session where I will then show them how to use it.
 On the flip side not a single person I’ve spoken with here has been here for the quick dollar or the party.
 They’re here to invest in their reputation and the future of their businesses by folks who really know what their doing and can offer more than a good story.